 You can control (to some extent) what information is shared with Facebook via the Settings menu in your phone.

 You can restrict access to information like your location, search tools and cellular data, however doing so may restrict how (or if) Facebook Dating works.

-And while Facebook assures users that “you’re in control of who sees your location on Facebook,” a Facebook Newsroom article on updates to your device’s location settings also mentioned that “We may still understand your location using things like check-ins, events and information about your internet connection.”
+But a Facebook Newsroom article on updates to your device’s location settings also mentioned that “We may still understand your location using things like check-ins, events and information about your internet connection.”